Anirban7857/freshersbatch-oct16/README.txt

-In this folder i will submit all my html and css assignments.
+I have completed my html, css and js assignments.
 I will also update my assignments regularly.
 I promise to complete all assignments in time.